Logistic Regression Explained: Theory

 \end{align*}

-Consider building a model to estimate the response probability $p$ to the numerical level $x$ for such binary data.
+For such binary data, let us consider building a model to estimate the response probability $p$ for a numerical level $x$.

-To construct the model, we must consider the form of the function of the reaction probability $p$.
-Since $p$ is a probability, the possible range is $0 \leq p \leq 1$.
-Also, the factor $x$ that causes the reaction is a real number: $-infty
+To build a model, we must consider the functional form of the response probability $p$.
+Since $p$ is a probability, its range is $0 \leq p \leq 1$.
+Also, the factor $x$ that causes the response is a real value: $-\infty < x < \infty$.

 \begin{align*}